eduardosoliv/chashing-bundle/Resources/doc/howtouse.md

 Some notes:
 * The weight is useful to handle servers with different capacity, eg: a server with 8GB of RAM can have a weight of 8, other with 2GB of RAM weight of 2;
 * Anothers hashing algorithms can be used than crc32, there is already an example of MD5.
+* A parametrized hasher has been added.
+Just set your algorithm name when instantiate the hasher (check the ParametrizedHasherTest).